dbwebb-se/mvc/example/symfony-doctrine/README.md

 php bin/console router:match /product
 ```

 Open up the route `/product` in your browser to access the controller handler.
+It should be a valid route but the page should be empty.